Volunteer schemes & the environment

 We are committed to behaving responsibly and efficiently in order to enhance the long term interests of the firm, the community and the environment.

 As a firm with over 300 employees based in offices in London Bridge, Oxford and Manchester, we understand that our day to day operations have a direct impact upon the environment.

-Whether it be through publishing guidelines, staff training or regular independent audits, we have looked at areas including energy usage, waste and recycling, travel, sustainable procurement and how to minimise these impacts through improvement in our environmental performance.
+So whether it be through publishing guidelines, staff training or regular independent audits, we monitor closely areas such as energy usage, waste and recycling, travel, sustainable procurement and how as a firm we can minimise these impacts through improvement in our environmental performance.